 let isStudent: boolean = true;

-Interfaces define the structure of an object, making your code more predictable and easier to understand.
+Interfaces define the structure of an object:

 interface Person {